JulioJu/medicalCentre/README.md

 N.B.
 Form fields are cached in SessionStorage to prevent the loss of data
     during navigation or page reload without submit.
     It's the default behaviour in Firefox for a simple HTML form (not Angular).
+    For fields with value non empty, Angular Validation is performs.

 ## Create a service with Angular-cli
 * To create a new module with its service and component.
 With Angular-cli